-As with the Year 10 block work experience, there is a very thorough checking process that we follow to ensure the suitability of placements for young people, working closely with the Local Authority.
-Once an employer is approved, the student will start the placement and will be visited once every half term by a member of school staff to review progress.
+As with t gh checking process that we follow to ensure the suitabilit e Local Authority.
+Once an employer is approved, the studing rogress.
 The pupil will also be required to complete a Log Book of their experiences on a day to day basis.